Avanade/DevOpsHOL/getting-started/README.md

 ![](<media/GS1.png>)

-11. Create the first commit for your project (Team Explorer -> Changes -> Commit All and Push)
+11. Create the first commit for your project (Team Explorer -> Changes -> Commit All and Push).
+NOTE: This could be automatically staged so choose Commit Staged and Push.

 12. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.